-Wildlife observation and photography may be self-guided at the Viewpoint and along 'Ōhiki Road.
-These uses are enhanced with brochures, wildlife and plant lists, electronic media, interpretive signs, trails, vehicle pullouts, and viewing overlooks.
+Wildlife observation and photography may be self-guided at the Viewpoint.
+These uses are enhanced with brochures, wildlife and plant lists, electronic media, interpretive signs, trails, sanctioned docents and viewing overlooks.

 Visitors are allowed to access areas open to the public but are required to stay on or within designated trails and viewing areas.
 Use of Refuge in Hanalei Valley, accessible via 'Ōhiki Rd, is limited by the availability of parking stalls at and near the 'Ōkolehao Trailhead and at the Ducks Unlimited (DU) pond grassy parking area.
 The high vantage points of the Viewpoint are located at a safe distance and prevent most interactions with sensitive wildlife or habitat.